theodorzoulias/ParallelLoopLibrary/README.md

 iteration of the loop will be determined by the slowest of the three actions.
 As soon as all three action have completed, a new iteration of the loop will start immediately.

-In each iteration the first action will be fetching the most recent expired entries, the second action will be deleting from the database the entries that were fetched one iteration back, and the third action will be recycling the files that were deleted from the database one iteration back.
+On each iteration the first action will be fetching the most recent expired entries, the second action will be deleting from the database the entries that were fetched one iteration back, and the third action will be recycling the files that were deleted from the database one iteration back.
 So the third action will always be two steps behind the